Kayden Coleman: Health and transition

+After the birth of his first daughter, Coleman reported he experienced postpartum depression, PTSD, anxiety, and other after-effects of childbirth, which led him to seek out doulas who helped him alleviate his symptoms.

-Coleman first began testosterone hormone therapy in January of 2009.
-He underwent breast reduction surgery, better known today as top surgery, in March of 2013.
-To do so, he paused hormone treatment, a practice which has since been shown to have little evidence in support of health outcomes.
-As a result, Coleman became pregnant in early 2013.
-General medical knowledge at the time assumed that testosterone hormone therapy made recipients permanently infertile; however, it has since been discovered that while actively taking testosterone reduces fertility in transmasculine individuals, it neither prevents it, nor does it have an effect on future egg yields.
+Coleman first began testosterone hormone therapy in January 2009.
+He underwent breast reduction surgery, better known today as top surgery, in March 2013.
+To do so, he paused hormone treatment and as a result became pregnant in early 2013.
 He did not become aware of his pregnancy for five and a half months.
-In February of 2020, Coleman announced his second pregnancy.
+In February 2020, Coleman announced his second pregnancy.
 He gave birth to his second daughter later that summer.

 Coleman refuses to undergo genital reconstructive surgery, known more colloquially as bottom surgery, citing issues in regard to cost, health complications, and sexual pleasure.
-On his YouTube channel, Coleman has educated viewers on what bottom surgery procedures are available for transmasculine people.

-In November of 2021, Coleman was diagnosed with renal cell carcinoma.
-He has used his social media platforms to shed light on issues that disabled transgender people face, encouraging his followers to be mindful of ableist sentiments or language.
+In November 2021, Coleman was diagnosed with renal cell carcinoma.